 Swing states, also known as battleground states or purple states, play a critical role in U.S. presidential elections.
 These states include Arizona, Georgia, Michigan, Pennsylvania, and Wisconsin.
 Each election cycle, their voting trends can shift, making them unpredictable and highly coveted by both major political parties.

 In recent years, these swing states have seen significant changes in their political alignments.
 For instance, Arizona, which favored Republican Mitt Romney by 9 points in 2012, shifted towards the Democrats and handed Joe Biden a narrow victory in 2020.
-Similar trends are evident in Georgia, Pennsylvania, and other key states, reflecting demographic changes and evolving voter priorities.

 This dynamic nature makes swing states a focal point for campaign strategies, media attention, and voter mobilization efforts.